Nikita-Filonov/ui-coverage-scenario-tool/README.md

         self.page = page
         self.tracker = tracker

+        # Track that the test has opened this page.
+        # Useful for identifying which pages were actually visited during test execution.
+        self.tracker.track_page(
+            url="/auth/login",  # Logical or real URL of the page page="LoginPage",  # Human-readable name of the page priority=0  # Used to indicate order on the pages graph )

     def click_login_button(self):
         # Perform the UI interaction
         self.page.click('#login')

         # Track the interaction using the coverage tool
-        self.tracker.track_coverage(
+        self.tracker.track_element(
             selector='#login',  # The CSS selector that was used action_type=ActionType.CLICK,  # Type of user action
             selector_type=SelectorType.CSS  # Type of selector used (CSS in this case) )

+        # Track the navigation that follows this interaction.
+        # Helps build a picture of the flow between pages.
+        self.tracker.track_transition(from_page="LoginPage", to_page="DashboardPage")
 ```

-This makes interaction tracking part of your UI logic and encourages traceable, observable behavior within components.
+This makes interaction tracking an integral part of your UI logic and encourages traceable, observable behavior within
+your components and flows.
+By logging page visits, element interactions, and navigation transitions, your test coverage
+becomes more transparent, measurable, and auditable.

 #### Step 3: Use the Tracker in a Test